regen-network/testnets/README.md

 Testnets for [Regen Ledger](https://github.com/regen-network/regen-ledger)

-## Join `congo-1` Public Testnet
+## Join `algradigon-1` Public Testnet

-`congo-1` is due to have it's genesis block set in stone on Thursday November 7th at 1700 UTC (08/11 at 0200KST, 1200EST and 0900PST).
+`algradigon-1` is the second phase of the Regen Network Incentivised testnet programme.
+It is due to have it's genesis block set in stone on Thursday January 23rd at 1700 UTC (1200EST and 0900PST; 24/01 at 0200KST).
+Future upgrades will be staggered so all validators get 'good' upgrade windows and 'bad' upgrade windows!

-We have a working fork of [Lunie](https://github.com/luniehq/lunie) at https://lunie.regen.network and a fork of [Big Dipper](https://github.com/forbole/big_dipper) at at https://bigdipper.regen.network/
+We will have a working fork of [Lunie](https://github.com/luniehq/lunie) at https://lunie.regen.network and a fork of [Big Dipper](https://github.com/forbole/big_dipper) at at https://bigdipper.regen.network/

-The genesis files are in [./latest](latest). *This testnet is not incentivised* and is run purely by the community for the benefit of those validators working on integrations and tooling to have a sandbox.
+The genesis files are in [./latest](latest).
+This is an incentivised testnet, and further details can be found on the Regen blog: <link to be added>

-We have airdropped testnet tokens to all participants in the regen-testnet-1001 genesis plus all accounts that ran a validator in that testnet.
-If you would like to participate and have not received tokens, you can get some from this faucet: http://regen.coris.network/faucet, ask in our validator telegram channel: https://t.me/joinchat/FJGNSxOpjJcgrUGwAAOKUg or open an issue with an address and we'll send you some.
+Gentx submissions must be included in a PR to this repo *by 22nd Jan at 1200UTC*.
+The genesis file will be released by 1800UTC on 22nd Jan - 23 hours before genesis.

 For those wanting to develop against the Regen test network APIs, please use the following highly available service provided by [Chorus One](https://chorus.one):
 * **RPC**: https://regen.chorus.one:26657